opensearch-project/documentation-website/_opensearch/search/sort.md

 ## Handling missing values

 The `missing` parameter specifies the handling of missing values.
 The built-in valid values are `_last` (list the documents with the missing value last) and `_first` (list the documents with the missing value first).
 The default value is `_last`.
-You can also specify a custom value that is used for missing documents as the sort value.
+You can also specify a custom value to be used for missing documents as the sort value.

 For example, you can index a document with an `average` field and another document without an `average` field: